vanvaridiksha/CSDS-Spark_AWS_EMR_Assignment3/README.md

 * Give the cluster a name, enable logging(this will be very useful to troubleshoot in case of exceptions) and select 'Cluster' in launch mode.
 * In software configuration, select Spark from the Applications list.
-* If you have not created a an EC2 key-pair yet, create one, download it and enter its name here.
+* If you have not created an EC2 key-pair yet, create one, download it and enter its name here.
 Select default permissions and then go ahead and click on 'Create Cluster'.

 You will now be directed to this page.
 ![Cluster Details](http://i.imgur.com/7EQguTV.png)